-(3) In 2019, in addition to the amounts reflected in the Stock Awards column and described in footnote 2 above, each of Messrs.
+In 2019, in addition to the amounts reflected in the Stock Awards column and described in footnote 2 above, each of Messrs.
 Edison and Murphy received a Special LTIP Award.
 See "Compensation Discussion & Analysis - Special LTIP Awards" for additional information on these awards.
 The table below shows the grant date fair value as computed in accordance with FASB ASC Topic 718 based on the probable outcome of performance conditions as of the grant date.
 This amount is consistent with the estimate of aggregate compensation cost to be recognized by the Company over the applicable five- or seven-year performance period of the award determined as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures.
-The assumptions used in calculating the valuations are set forth in Note 15 to the consolidated financial statements in our 2019 Annual Report on Form 10-K.
+The assumptions used in calculating the valuations below are set forth in Note 14 to the consolidated financial statements in PECO's Annual Report on Form 10-K:

 Name Grant Date Fair Value of Special LTIP Award Value Assuming Maximum Performance

-Jeffrey S. Edison \$7,500,005 \$15,000,010
+Jeffrey S. Edison \$ 7,500,005 \$ 15,000,010

-Devin I. Murphy \$3,750,005 \$7.500.010
+Devin I. Murphy 3,750,005 7,500,010

-- (4) Represents amounts paid under the 2019 Annual Cash Incentive Program for the portion attributable to Company performance.
-In accordance with the terms of the 2019 Annual Cash Incentive Program, we paid 150% of the Company performance portion of the award to the NEOs other than Mr. Addy.
-These amounts were earned with respect to 2019 performance and paid in March 2020.
-See "Compensation Discussion & Analysis 2019 Annual Cash Incentive Program" for additional information. - (5) Amounts reported in the "All Other Compensation" column for 2019 include Company contributions to the 401(k) plan, the dollar value of premiums paid by the Company and a related tax gross-up for excess liability insurance under an umbrella policy available to employees at the senior vice president level and above, distributions paid on unvested equity awards and phantom shares, the value of tax and accounting services provided by our internal tax and accounting departments, and personal use of the Company's leased airplane.
-The following table identifies the value of each henefit
+- (4) Represents amounts paid under the Annual Cash Incentive Program for each of 2019 and 2018 for the portion attributable to Company performance for the applicable year.
+See "Compensation Discussion & Analysis 2020 Annual Cash Incentive Program" for additional information regarding the incentive paid for the 2020 year. - (5) Amounts reported in the "All Other Compensation" column for 2020 include Company contributions to the 401(k) plan, distributions paid on unvested equity awards and phantom shares, the value of tax and accounting services provided by our internal tax and accounting departments, and personal use of the Company's leased airplane.
+The following table identifies the value of each benefit: